 Want to isolate an object or person?

 Open your aperture (bringing the f-stop to f/3.5 or f/2.8) or set your camera to its “portrait” or “macro” setting.
 This will narrow the depth of field so that only a small distance around what you are focusing on will be in focus.
 This actually increases the amount of light going into the lens and improves the apparent sharpness of your subject by blurring the background.

 The amount of telephoto zoom you use also affects your depth of field.
 A longer zoom needs more light, counteracting the aperture setting.
 So the more zoom you use, the more shallow the depth of field will be.

 Another problem with long zooms is that they amplify and camera movements when taking the photo.
-Even the slightest heartbeat as you hold the camera steady, can show up as a soft image when you use a large zoom.
+Even the slightest heartbeat as you hold the camera can show up as a soft image when you use a large zoom.
 For a sharper image with greater depth of field, limit your use of long zooms or use a sturdy tripod.

 Could you and your technique be the problem?

 The faster your shutter opens and closes, the less camera and subject movement will be visible on a photo.
 A quick snap of the shutter will freeze the action and give you a sharp image.
 But a fast shutter speed means that less light gets in to expose the film or sensor, so you have to be taking a photo of a really bright scene, increase the light sensitivity of your film or sensor, or deal with the shutter being open long enough to give you a good exposure.
 As the shutter remains open, any movement by the camera or the subject will be recorded as blur.